donovanquimby/simulationRNG/README.md

 The goal of simulationRNG is to provide a package to generate psuedo-random number and random variates while given the user access to the source code for verification, modification, and improvement.
+There is currently functions to generate random variants/numbers from 16 distributions.

 ## Installation